IGEN330-Overlap/algo/README.md

 # Overlaps Algorithm
 This repository is used to collect, clean, and analyze spotify data to help prep and derive paramters for our implemented algorithms.
-We use it to conduct extensive exploratory analysis
+We use it to conduct extensive exploratory analysis.

+TODO: CLEAN UP THIS REPO

 ## Use
 To collect data use the GetSpotifyData.py file (make sure you have installed packages)